"Difficult to retain them": Nigeria continues to lose first-class graduates

-- There is a huge wastage of first-class graduates in Nigeria at the end of every convocation ceremony
+- There is a huge drain of first-class graduates in Nigeria at the end of every convocation ceremony

 - This is because the Nigerian government has no plan or policy to recruit them into the university system for research purposes